 Mapping and Tracking of Stream and Floodplain Function

 Assessing stream and floodplain functions supports the valuation of ecosystem services.
-Societal benefits such as safe swimming, fish and wildlife, public safety and property protection may be categorized under the general ecosystem services of water quality, flood resilience, and ecological integrity.
+Societal benefits such as safe swimming, fish and wildlife, public safety and property protection may be categorized under the general ecosystem services of water quality, ecological integrity, and flood resilience.

 Floodplain function may then be evaluated, scored, and mapped based on different combinations and weighting of form and process data.
 The evaluation starts with connectivity departure scores, which are then weighted in varying degrees with scores reflecting the magnitude of beneficial fluvial processes that could either be protected or restored in a given reach or valley segment.